ntunlplab/PRRCA/README.md

-# Peer Review and Rebuttal Counter-Arguments (PRRCA) dataset
+# Peer Review and Rebuttal Counter-Arguments (PRRCA) Dataset
 Dataset for the paper **Incorporating Peer Reviews and Rebuttal Counter-Arguments for Meta-Review Generation**.

 ## Content